act-rules/act-rules.github.io/_rules/meta-refresh-no-delay-bc659a.md

 ## Assumptions

 - This rule assumes no functionality was provided by the website for the user to adjust the timer.
-- This rule assumes that the refresh was not [essential](https://www.w3.org/TR/WCAG21/#dfn-essential), which is listed as a valid exception to SC 2.2.1.
+- This rule assumes that the refresh was not [essential](https://www.w3.org/TR/WCAG21/#dfn-essential), which is listed as a valid exception to [2.2.1 Time Adjustable][sc211].

 ## Accessibility Support